Computing Technology (COMP)

 COMP 625 - Data Structures and Algorithms

 An introduction to object-oriented design, analysis, and implementation of data structures and algorithms.
 Students apply concepts and techniques to develop information processing applications.
 Best programming practices of editing, debugging, documentation, testing, and code review are stressed.
 Familiarity with an object-oriented programming language and experience with application development are required.
-Prereq: COMP 425 and COMP #505, or permission.
+Prereq: COMP 525.

 COMP 650 - Network Administration and Maintenance

 Advances the understanding of networks through practical application of administering and maintaining and intranet and its servers.
 Students use a modern server operating system and network management tools.
 Routine tasks include: install and configure servers, setup directory services and access privileges, tune network services, understand and implement network security, perform routine maintenance, and practice troubleshooting techniques.
-Prereq: COMP 550 or permission.
+Prereq: COMP 550.

 COMP 690 - Internship Experience

 The internship provides field-based learning experience through placement in a computing field.
 Students gain practical computing experience in a business, non-profit, or government organization.
-Under the direction of a faculty advisor and workplace superviser, the student is expected to contribute to the information technology products, processes, or services of the organization.
-Prereq: COMP 685 and instructor permission.
+Under the direction of a faculty advisor, the student is expected to contribute to the information technology products, processes, or services of the organization.
 Majors only.
-May be repeated up to 8 credits but no more than 4 credits may fill major requirements.
+May be repeated but no more than 4 credits may fill major requirements.
+Prereq: UMST 582.

 COMP 698 - Special Topics

 Students work in teams and implement, test, document, demonstrate, and deploy web systems that solve organizational needs expressed by real clients.
 Emphasis is on advanced server-side and client-side programming and integration of web application with database and web server applications.
 Free and open source development and communication tools are used to carry out the course project.
-Prereq: Senior status or permission.
-No credit for students who have completed CIS 605.
+Prereq: Senior status.

 COMP 715 - Information Security

-Topics include general security principals and practices, network and system security, access control methodology, and crptography.
-Students develop a simple crytographic system based on sound mathematical principals, work to improve it, and find ways to attack it.
+Topics include general security principles and practices, network and system security, access control methodology, and cryptography.
+Students develop a simple cryptographic system based on sound mathematical principals, work to improve it, and find ways to attack it.
 Some programming required.
-Prereq: Senior status or permission.
-No credit for students who have completed CIS 615.
+Prereq: Senior status.

 This is a project course that provides practical experience with developing a storage subsystem of a computer information system.
 Topics include data modeling, database design, system implementation, and integration with a target application.
 Emphasis is on implementation activities, database application development artifacts, project communication, and supporting system development and project management tools.
-Prereq: Senior status or permission.
-No credit for students who have completed CIS 650.
+Prereq: Senior status.

 COMP 721 - Big Data for Data Engineers

 In this course students gain practical experience developing data-oriented applications in modern infrastructure frameworks, also known as the cloud data solutions.
 Guided by what a data scientist profile is, students become familiar with the use cases of data oriented applications.
 They will apply key data modeling and data design concepts to meet business requirements.
 Students will also apply modern software development to iteratively construct solutions using established reference architectures.
 Project work will be based in Google Cloud Platform and Amazon Web Services.
-Prereq: COMP 525 and COMP 530 or equivalent.
+Prereq: Senior Status.
 Special fee.

 COMP 725 - Programming Languages

 Explores the main features of modern, high-level, general purpose programming languages from the user point of view.
 Provides students with an opportunity to use non-imperative programming paradigms, such as object-oriented, functional, and visual, and to learn how specific features of such languages can be used efficiently in solving problems.
 The purpose is to gain knowledge regarding the languages studied as well as providing the basis to conduct analysis related to comparisons and divergence in capabilities.
-Prereq: COMP 425 or equivalent.
-No credit earned if credit received for ET #647, CIS 698 Adv Perspectives on Programming, or COMP 698 Adv Perspectives on Programming.
+Prereq: Senior status.

 COMP 730 - Object-Oriented Software Development

 Presents an iterative methodology for developing software systems.
 Development activities include requirements elicitation and analysis, system and object design, implementation and testing, project and configuration management, infrastructure maintenance, and system deployment to end user.
 Students work in team, assume developer roles, build models of a real-world system, and deliver a proof-of-concept or prototype.
-Prereq: Senior status or permission.
-No credit for students who have completed CIS 610.
-Writing intensive.
+Prereq: Senior status.

 Attributes: Writing Intensive Course